ittner/newslinkrss/README.md

   correct text).
-We can isolate this element with a XPath expression `'//div[@id="area_impressao"]'` but this is slightly more complex than the equivalent CSS Selector `div#area_impressao` and, as we already used XPath in several examples, let's use a CSSS this time;
+We can isolate this element with a XPath expression `'//div[@id="area_impressao"]'` but this is slightly more complex than the equivalent CSS Selector `div#area_impressao` and, as we already used XPath in several other examples, let's stick with CSSS;

 - That site can be a bit slow sometimes, so let's be extra tolerant and increase the HTTP timeout to 10 s;